 If you think you need that push in the back to get work done, you might think twice about online classes.
 And, if you still decide to go for them, choose synchronous classes and try to build a support group around you.
 You can form a group with other students from your program or people close to you.
 Let them know of your schedule so they can remind you when needed and hold you accountable if you’re falling behind.

 Another thing you could do is give online classes a test run before you make a final decision.
 You could take one class that is related to your desired field and see how well you handle things.
+Click here to see a variety of online course options for you to choose from.
 This should give you a good idea of whether you can handle a full program or not.

 Do You Know What a Good Program Looks Like?